 11) Apostrophe Hotel *** – Simply a poem

 3 rue de Chevreuse, 75006 Paris

 You can’t miss this hotel, located only a few minutes away from Luxembourg gardens: you’ll recognize it by its facade decorated with handmade tree shadows.
 This is the first hint that you’re entering a “poem-hotel”.

 The name derives from the idea that it seduces its clients through its 16 different rooms, each one related in one way or another to literature.
 You can choose between the “printers”, the “newspapers”, the “urban writing”, the “travel journal” or even the “Sheherazade” room.
-Each one is unique and a specialised designer has worked to create a coherent universe from the bottom to the top, not only in each room but also in the whole hotel.
+Each one is unique and a specialized designer has worked to create a coherent universe from the bottom to the top, not only in each room but also in the whole hotel.
 Behind the smallest detail, there is a hidden intention, a meaning.
-Some rooms, called “balneo”, are equipped with a tub or jacuzzi where you can not only relax and take a hot bath, but also enjoy a session of chromotherapy, while reading a good book.
+Some rooms, called “balneo”, are equipped with a tub or jacuzzi where you can not only relax and take a hot bath, but also enjoy a session of chromotherapy while reading a good book.

 What we like: the facade beautifully decorated